 Focus mitts can also be used alongside a body protector.
 This allows you to practice throwing targeted strikes to the body, and opens up the possibility of more combinations.

 One of the most vulnerable times in a boxing match, or many other combat sports is when you’ve just thrown a strike; your momentum is going towards your opponent, one hand is occupied and unable to guard your face and you could even miss your target.

-Working out using focus mitts allows you to practice moving whilst punching, avoiding counter strikes and falling into a sense rhythm.
+Working out using focus pads allows you to practice moving whilst punching, avoiding counter strikes and falling into a sense rhythm.